daniel-toman/homebrew-exfat/README.md

 ## Tigerbrew/Homebrew installation instructions
 If you already have Tigerbrew / Homebrew installed, then run:
-1.`brew tap daniel-toman/exfat` and then
+1. `brew tap daniel-toman/exfat` and then
-1.`brew install --HEAD exfat`
+1. `brew install --HEAD exfat`

 Or install via URL (won't receive updates):
 ```